 The CME along with the PO will coordinate all ex-post monitoring activities in the PoA.
-The CME isultimately responsible for implementing the monitoring plan, ensuring the quality of data obtained and the use of this data for emissions reduction calculations.
-The CME will provide the DOE with a single monitoring report for verification purposes for all CPA's requesting issuance together.

-However, the actual field measurements to be conducted during monitoring (e.g. testing of ICS selected during sampling) will most likely be performed by third parties contracted to the CME and/or PO.
+The CME is ultimately responsible for implementing the monitoring plan, ensuring the quality of data obtained and the use of this data for emissions reduction calculations.
+The CME will provide the VVB with a single monitoring report for verification purposes for all VPA's requesting issuance together.
+However, the actual field measurements to be conducted during monitoring (e.g. . project KPT or testing of ICS selected during sampling) will most likely be performed by enumerators trained by CME or third parties contracted to the CME and/or PO.
 In the case of using contractors, however, the CME will still be responsible for settingthe procedures and providing oversight and training to the contractors.
 The choice between conducting the actual monitoring activities itself or employing another organization (for example, local marketing firm, university etc) will depend on location, operational factors and financial factors.
 In any case, a local partner will be important for providing local insight in questionnaire design, interview technique and for gaining physical access to project beneficiaries to obtain accurate results during monitoring.